IHSSA State Debate Tournament

 3. My friends know me as a Cap and Politics debater and they're not wrong.
 That doesn't mean I'll auto-vote on these arguments, but it does mean these are the flows on which you'll probably get the best feedback.
 (Again: don't assume I'll vote you up just for reading cap or politics.)

-6. Debate is a game (until someone in the round tells me otherwise.)
-Please be nice!
+8. Debate is a functionally a game (unless someone in the round tells me otherwise.)
+Even if it's not a game, also a community, so be nice!

 Chase McCool Paradigm

 Policy Debate Coach @ Theodore Roosevelt High School `14-`18

 Policy Debate Coach @ Dowling Catholic High School since `18

 contact me via email at cpmccool at gmail dot com